vulcanrowley/TreasureHuntProto7/README.md

 All functions operational

-App is deployed on Render.com as RowleyCryptoGames.com
+App is deployed on Render.com as RowleyCryptoGames.com or https://treasurehuntproto.onrender.com/